XinFinOrg/Developer-Resource/docs/raw/masternodes.md

 **Important:** Max number of Master node allowed in the network is 5000.

-**Special incentives for 21st validator node:** information required depends on Nos of Block created by validator node \(incentive In terms of XDC\)
+**Incentives for all validator node:** information required depends on Nos of Block created by validator node \(incentive In terms of XDC\)

 **Reward Cycle:** Every 15 days.